programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### On a Mac <a id="sectionMac"></a>

-*If you're using a Mac computer, follow these instructions, and then skip to the following section (["Setting up Jekyll"](#section3)) when you get to "On Windows".*
+*If you're using a Mac computer, follow these instructions.*

 Open a command line window (Applications > Utilities > Terminal) and enter the code shown below (*`code is formatted like this`*), keeping [the command line tips from above](#section1-4) in mind.